sinonjs/formatio/docs/index.md

 regular expressions, functions, circular objects and more.

 `formatio` is a general-purpose library.
 It works in browsers (including old and rowdy ones, like IE6) and Node.
-It will define itself as an AMD module if you want it to (i.e. if there's a `define` function available).
+If you need to use it with AMD or as a global, then there's a UMD version in `dist/`.

 ## Installation